Epidemiology of asthma

 As of 2011, approximately 235 million people worldwide were affected by asthma, and roughly 250,000 people die per year from asthma-related causes.
 Low and middle income countries make up more than 80% of the mortality.
-Rates vary between countries with prevalences between 1 and 18%.
-It is more common in developed than developing countries.
+Prevalences vary between countries from 1% to 18%.
+Asthma tends to be more prevalent in developed than in developing countries.
 Rates are lower in Asia, Eastern Europe, and Africa.
-Within developed countries it is more common among those who are economically disadvantaged while in contrast in developing countries it is more common amongst the affluent.
+Within developed countries it is more common among those who are economically disadvantaged, but in contrast in developing countries it is more common amongst the affluent.
 The reason for these differences is not well known.

-While asthma is twice as common in boys as girls, severe asthma occurs at equal rates.
-Among adults, however, asthma is twice as common in women as men.
+While asthma is twice as common in boys as in girls, severe asthma occurs at equal rates.
+Among adults, however, asthma is twice as common in women as in men.